How to Cancel Gap Insurance

-- Roll over negative equity from an old car loan into the new loan
+- Rollover negative equity from an old car loan into the new loan

 How Much Does Gap Insurance Cost?

-That depends on the value of your car and where you get your insurance — from the dealer or from your insurance company.
+That depends on the value of your car and where you get your insurance — from the dealer or your insurance company.
 If you buy gap insurance from the dealer, it may cost a lump sum of around $500 to $1,000.
-If you buy gap insurance from your auto insurer, it may cost around 5 percent of your regular collision and comprehensive premium.
+If you purchase gap insurance from your auto insurer, it may cost about 5 percent of your regular collision and comprehensive premium.
 If your C&C premium is $700 per year, then you’d pay $35 for a full year of gap insurance.
 That’s a much better deal.

 When Should I Cancel Gap Insurance?

 So you’re ready to cancel your gap insurance and pocket your refund?
 Not too fast.
 You only want to cancel your policy if it doesn’t make financial sense for you anymore.
 Otherwise, you could be removing an essential layer of protection.
 Here are 4 circumstances when we do recommend canceling your gap insurance coverage.

 You Overpaid for it When You Bought Your Car

 Don’t get mad if you succumbed to car sales pressure and bought gap insurance from the dealer.
 Get a refund!
 Just be sure to act quickly.
 Typically, you have 30 days to cancel the insurance policy and get full reimbursement.
 After that, you may only get a prorated refund or possibly have to pay a fee.
 Read your policy documents to find out how to cancel your gap insurance.
 Then, if you choose to, buy a new gap insurance policy from your regular insurance company.

 You can compare car insurance rates online to find the best deal.

 Your Car Loan is Less Than the Value of the Car